sass/sass-site/source/blog/042-wide-gamut-colors-in-sass.md

 Wide gamut colors are coming to Sass!

 I should clarify.
 Wide gamut CSS color formats like `oklch(…)` and `color(display-p3 …)` have been available in all major browsers since May, 2023.
 But even before that, these new color formats were *allowed* in Sass.
-This is one of my favorite features of Sass: most new CSS *just works*, without any need for 'official' support or updates.
+This is one of my favorite features of Sass: most new CSS *just works*, without any need for "official" support or updates.
 When Sass encounters unknown CSS, it passes that code along to the browser.
 Not everything needs to be pre-processed.

 Often, that's all we need.
 When Cascade Layers and Container Queries rolled out in browsers, there was nothing more for Sass to do.
 But the new CSS color formats are a bit different.
 Since colors are a first-class data type in Sass, we don't always want to pass them along *as-is*.
 We often want to manipulate and manage colors before they go to the browser.